Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 The value creation thesis

 You do not have a CRM problem.
-You have a portfolio data problem.
+You have a cross-sell problem.

 1